 - Sarah found probiotics extremely helpful in controlling her daughter’s colic.
 She had a pediatrician recommend them early on, and as she puts it, “I haven’t looked back!”

 Of course, there’s no telling exactly what will work best for your colicky baby – you won’t know until you try various remedies.
 Just be sure not to offer any probiotics to your baby or toddler without first speaking to your healthcare provider.

 Okay, parents – share your tips!
 How did you cope / are you coping with a colicky baby?
 Share your wisdom with us!

 - Need more sleep training resources?
 We have a ton!
 Browse our list of e-books and e-book packages, designed to help your baby or toddler better sleeping and napping habits.
 We even have a book that’s designed just for newborns, and focuses on gentle methods to shift sleep!
 These are perfect solutions for parents who want to sleep train on their own, but need more information.

-- Want 5 free e-Books, plus a weekly chat with a consultant?
-Join our Members Area packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and teleseminars.
+- Want ALL of our e-Books, plus a weekly chat with a consultant?
+Join our VIP Members Area packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and teleseminars.
 It actually costs less to join than buying products separately!
-And as a member, you have access to a once-a-week chat with one of our expert sleep consultants – ideal for those times when you need some expert advice!.
+And as a VIP member, you have access to a once-a-week chat with one of our expert sleep consultants, or you can leave a comment on any page and a consultant will reply – ideal for those times when you need some expert advice!.

 - Need Personalized Help?
 For those looking for a more customized solution for your unique situation with support along the way, please consider one-on-one baby and toddler sleep consultations, where you will receive a Personalized Sleep Plan™ you can feel good about!
 Sometimes it’s not that you can’t make a plan.
 Sometimes you’re just too tired to.